mattrayner/Give.Cat/README.md

 <img src="http://give.cat/assets/img/give-cat-logo.png">

+> NOTE: We have flattened the dynamic parts of this site so that it can be easily hosted on S3.
+The flattened files live within the s3 directory.

 > "Making the internet a squishier place!"

 <i>Give Cat is an attempt to bring happiness and joy to everyday life...
 One cat at a time.</i>